Thigh Lift in Birmingham, Alabama

 - When do I return for follow-up care?

-The results of a thigh lift are visible almost immediately.
-However, it may take several months for the final results to fully develop.
+The smoother, tighter contouring that results from a thigh lift is apparent almost immediately.
+However, the initial results are obscured by swelling and bruising.
+It may take several months for the final results to fully develop, dramatically improving your skin quality in both appearance and feel.

 Thigh Lift Words to Know